SharePoint/sp-dev-docs/docs/general-development/how-to-avoid-getting-throttled-or-blocked-in-sharepoint-online.md

 In addition to throttling by user account, limits are also applied to each application.
 Every application in SharePoint Online has its own available resources, but multiple applications running against the same tenant ultimately share from the same resource bucket and in rare occurrences can cause rate limiting.
 In these cases, SharePoint Online will attempt to prioritize interactive user requests over background activities.

-> [!NOTE]
-> Notice that there is difference between AppOnly authentication and Delegated authentication when making use of Applications when it comes to throttling.
-When making use of the delegated approach, throttling is applied on an user-basis and not the used application.
-When making use of the AppOnly way of authenticating, throttling is applied on application-basis.

 ## Common throttling scenarios in SharePoint Online

 The most common causes of per-user throttling in SharePoint Online are client-side object model (CSOM) or Representational State Transfer (REST) code that performs too many actions too frequently.